Skip to Content

 Call (855) 948-5098 or fill out our online form to schedule a free consultation.

-Wisner Baum obtained a $6 million wrongful death settlement on behalf of an individual who died following a truck crash.
+Wisner Baum obtained a $17.5 million settlement on behalf of a client who was killed in a major U.S. plane crash.

 • $8.5 Million Verdict Commercial Truck Accident